 Teaching art is about teaching non-linear thinking because the relationships between art and being a global citizen are boundless.
-There is a world of possibilities and pathways as young people enter into adulthood and having the knowledge of art heightens experience to lead a more fulfilling positive life.
+There is a world of possibilities and pathways as young people enter into adulthood and having the knowledge of art heightens experience to lead more fulfilling positive lives.
 Art is the communication of feelings and ideas about situations: personal, political, sexual, or evolutionary.
-The history of art, and the uses of art in every day life, has shown us how images have the power to shape our society.
+The history of art, and the uses of art in everyday life, has shown us how images have the power to shape our society.
 Is art imitating life or is life imitating art?
 It is a symbiotic relationship.

-My philosophy of teaching art concepts is that everyone is capable of creating.
+My philosophy of teaching art methods is that everyone is capable of creating.
 The purpose of art’s messaging can be directed to endless potential outcomes.
-By learning about the histories of cultures lives are enriched.
+By learning about the histories of cultures, lives are enriched.
 Art has the power to communicate beyond language into the sensory experiences of existence.

 Pelham Art Center Teen Open Studio Program (ages 16-19) current through 2023.
 Teaching independent study for portfolio prep 12 2 hour classes

 Art Games: Multi Generational 3 session 2 hour art making and creativity building class, Pelham Art Center, Pelham, NY